Jacob Schurch '18

 “Everybody has a different style for investing,” says Jacob Schurch ’18.
 “You have to take the objective knowledge you have and apply it in your own way – and that’s fascinating to me.”

-At Bryant, Schurch has taken that idea to heart, pursuing his interests in finance, programming, and analytics, and synthesizing them into a unique path.
-He’s interested in becoming a consultant, which would allow him to pursue a wide range of projects, and getting in at the start of a new field.
+At Bryant, Schurch took that idea to heart, pursuing his interests in finance, programming, and analytics, and synthesizing them into a unique path.
+He currently is a member of the Advisory Staff at EY in Boston.

 “As the finance industry evolves, we’re starting to see the rise of ‘fintech,’ which combines technology with financial work” Schurch says.
 “The people who are able to utilize and understand both finance and technology will be ready to take the lead in those roles.”